ezsystems/ezplatform-graphql/doc/research/better_location_handling.md

 If the siteaccess uses a custom tree root, the locations should always be within that subtree.

+### Multiple locations

+Probably the biggest challenge.
+What do we do if a Query Field, resolved with `findLocations()`, returns several locations for the same item ?
+Do we want the same item several times ?
+Does it make sense ?

+Is it likely ?
+Multiple locations in the same tree would most likely be used to model something.
+Can we just switch to searching for locations without further changes ?

 ## Tech stuff

 - Do we introduce a custom value object used when loading domain items, a composition of content + location ?
   - Or is the location dynamically determined based on... some context ?
-  - That custom value object could just be "a location", since it always refer to one content item
+  - That custom value object could just be `Location`, since it always refer to a content item.